top of page

 I have loved the arts all my life, and consider myself very lucky to get to explore the multitude of facets that is today's world of craft.
 I am especially fond of art that can interact with various aspects of my life, whether it be an item that can be worn to tell a story or a stationary piece that builds an immersive setting.
 My work tends to cycle through several fantastical inspirations.
 From literary works to alternate histories to unknown fae realms, I strive to make work that opens a door to another world.
-I prefer exploring the connection between living nature and the various types of 'order' that humanity instills upon it.

 I adore being part of this collective, both for the support of my co-artists and the drive it creates to approach my work in a more sustainable and loving fashion.

 bottom of page